About the BA (Hons) Counselling Top Up programme

 What you will learn

 Level 6 (Honours Stage) modules studied during this programme are:

 - Personal Development

 - Child and Adolescent Counselling

 Learning & Teaching Methods

 This route encourages students to develop a critical understanding of counselling theory and practice, informed by skills development, theoretical debates and research at the forefront of this discipline.
 It aims to facilitate opportunities for students to develop their conceptual understanding in order that they are able to critically evaluate research, scholarship and different practices, approaches and ethical considerations within the counselling profession, and apply the competency, skills and knowledge gained from this to their own future practice.
-The definitive feature of this route is underpinned by the integration of knowledge and understanding with experiential learning, in order to encourage student competency within counselling practice.
+The definitive feature of this route is underpinned by the integration of knowledge and understanding, with experiential learning, in order to encourage student competency within counselling practice.
 This is achieved by practicing counsellor tutors interacting with students regarding experiences of practice, thus providing a link between theory and practice.
-The programme also seeks to provide a firm foundation for knowledge, skill and self-development and an interchange between classroom learning and placement experience.
+The programme also seeks to provide a firm foundation for knowledge, skills and self-development, and an interchange between classroom learning and placement experience.
 Students will also be encouraged to develop their own autonomous practice as a counsellor within an established placement setting working 1-1 with clients, developing their own integrity and initiative whilst often working with vulnerable adults.
 The students will be working as a self-directive professional whilst receiving external counselling supervision with a qualified and experienced supervisor.
-Group supervision will also enable students to seek support and guidance from a qualified counsellor as well as peer experience in the university setting.
+Group supervision will also enable students to seek support and guidance from a qualified counsellor, as well as peer experience in the university setting.
 The placement setting will teach students how to work alongside other agencies within a multidisciplinary team consisting of crisis teams, social workers, doctors and nurses.

 Upon completion of this degree students will graduate as practicing counsellors, thus they are eligible to seek employment as qualified counsellors, or undertake private practice.